 So, what was this treatment?
-NO MEDICATIONS.
-That sounds great, doesn’t it?
-But it wasn’t easy: the NIMH research team required this man to stay in darkness 14 hours every night, from 6 pm to 8 am the next morning.
+Not pills, those didn’t change.
+It wasn’t easy: with his consent, the research team required this man to stay in darkness 14 hours every night, from 6 pm to 8 am the next morning.
 (After a few weeks they eased up: only 10 hours of “enforced darkness”).

 How could “darkness” treat rapid cycling?
 And what does this mean for your treatment?

 To understand this patient’s response to this treatment, we must turn to our “biological clock”.
-For a stunning example of how powerful this clock is, and how important in bipolar disorder, have a look at an example of a patient who cycled every 24 hours, first a day up, then a day down — and has matching laboratory evidence of cycling (hormones, even handwriting!)
-The NIMH team theorized that in rapid cyclers, their clocks have lost the ability to respond to the timing of natural day and night.
+(For a stunning example of how powerful this clock is, and how important in bipolar disorder, have a look at an example of a patient who cycled every 24 hours, first a day up, then a day down — with matching laboratory evidence of cycling: hormones, even handwriting!)
+The research team theorized that in rapid cyclers, their clocks have lost the ability to respond to the timing of natural day and night.

 They hoped that the could reverse this with its opposite — enforced darkness at night.
 They believed that the SCN could become more sensitive again, if given this treatment.
 Perhaps then it would then have more influence over the body’s cycling, as it is supposed to?